Steve Stricker WITB: Clubs that Led to Spectacular Success

 Driving Range Photo of Steve Stricker 2023 at The Chubb Classic

-The Wisconsin native is in cruise control on the PGA Tour Champions with 11 victories since 2018, 4 of which he recorded in 2022.
+The Wisconsin native is in cruise control on the PGA Tour Champions with a stockpile of victories since 2018, 6 of which he recorded in 2023.
 It would appear that Stricker only gets better with age, and so do his clubs.

 Several items in the legends bag are older than some of your grandchildren, showing he can still perform without the latest and greatest technology.

-After soaring to number 2 on the official senior world ranking this year, I look forward to seeing him pick up from where he left off in 2023.
+After maintaining the number 1 slot on the official senior world ranking, I look forward to seeing him pick up from where he left off in 2024.
+And, as rumors have it, he may be trying his hand again on the PGA TOUR.

 Related Golf Articles